federgraph/fleetrace-node-proxy/README.md

 - This is not a production version.
 - It *seems* to work.
-- But there are lots of things to do.
+- There are lots of things to do.
 - I hope you can see where I am heading.
 - Help is welcome.
-- Users are wanted.
+- Users for the fleetrace application are wanted.

 ## One of next steps
 - Node proxy should be running on a raspberry pi.